-Wood Trim Repair and Replacement
+Wood Trim Repair & Replacement by Monk’s

 Trim boards are the part of your home that usually surrounds your windows, doors, soffits, and corners of your home.
 They are usually painted white.